Ignatius997/WWW_blok1/enhanced_markdown.md

 ### Duckduckgo results about Traxler Counter Attack

-Learn how to play the Traxler Counterattack, a sharp and aggressive variation of the Italian Game.
-See the moves, analysis, and top players of this opening on Chess.com.
+The Traxler Counterattack, also known as the Wilkes-Barre Variation, is a chess opening that begins with the moves: 1. e4 e5 2.
+Nf3 Nc6 3.
+Bc4 Nf6 4.
+Ng5 Bc5!?
+The opening is a variation of the Two Knights Defense [1][2] where White has chosen the offensive line 4.Ng5, immediately attacking the f7-square with the knight and bishop, and Black has replied 4...Bc5, counterattacking the f2-square .

 Video:
 [![](https://tse3.mm.bing.net/th?id=OVP.51EU60VFTqiN5qNSqda8aAHgFo&pid=Api)](https://www.youtube.com/watch?v=v1jkj-HPLdw)